LeivSuaxy/eltoque-lib/README.md

 pip install -r requirements.txt
 ```

-_Import the ElToque class and initialize it by sending the api_key obtained on the official ElToque site as a parameter._
+_Import the PyToque class and initialize it by sending the api_key obtained on the official ElToque site as a parameter._

 **Warning** Remember to be careful with the privacy of your personal token.